Are You Ok? Program

 Discontinuing the Service

-The subscriber must contact the Sheriff’s Office Communications Department at (928) 783-4427 to give notification in advance when they are not going to be home to answer the “Are You Ok?” phone call or if they need to stop the service temporarily.
+The subscriber must contact the Yuma County Sheriff’s Office Communications Department at (928) 783-4427 to give notification in advance if they need to stop the service temporarily or if they wish to permanently withdraw from the service.

-- Contact the YCSO Volunteer Coordinator at (928) 819-2212 to schedule an appointment for a Sheriff’s Office volunteer to come to your home for an interview and to further explain the program.
+- Contact the Volunteer Coordinator at (928) 819-2212 to schedule an appointment for a Sheriff’s Office volunteer to come to your home for an interview and to explain the program.

 For More Information...